 Please submit seven copies of the nomination on 81⁄2" by 11" paper.
 A copy of the nomination will be provided to each judge.
-There is no limit on the number of photographs you can include.
+There is no limit on the number of photographs that may be included.

 Supporting documentation, such as letters of recognition from regulators or community officials, is not required but may be submitted with the nomination.
-Additionally, videos or DVDs highlighting the success of the nominated activity may also be submitted.
+In addition, videos or DVDs highlighting the success of the nominated activity may also be submitted.